ktoso/rx-wiki/Observable-Utility-Operators.md

 #### convert an Observable into a list of Notifications
 [[images/rx-operators/materialize.png]]

-A well-formed Observable will invoke its Observer’s `onNext` method zero or more times, and then will invoke either the `onCompleted` or `onError` method exactly once.
+A well-formed Observable will invoke its Subscriber’s `onNext` method zero or more times, and then will invoke either the `onCompleted` or `onError` method exactly once.
 The `materialize( )` method converts this series of invocations into a series of items emitted by an Observable, where it emits each such invocation as a `Notification` object.

 For example: